 Green Crack priceGreen Crack isn’t that expensive.
 Any strain that's not super rare and was created before 2000 is typically fairly cheap.
 That is simply because there are far danker, harder-hitting strains these days that are in higher demand on the market.
 This strain will be the standard price of around $10 a gram anywhere in the world.

 Green Crack tasteGreen Crack is descended from Skunk #1.
-As such, you can expect the classic skunky flavours associated with these strains.
+As such, you can expect the classic skunky flavors associated with these strains.
 However, it’s also crossed with a landrace strain, which carries with it a nice amount of fruitiness.
-Landrace strains are known for their earthy or fruity flavours, and Green Crack definitely carries on this tradition.
-You should enjoy this strain ground up inside a flower vaporiser, for maximum taste spectrum.
+Landrace strains are known for their earthy or fruity flavors, and Green Crack definitely carries on this tradition.
+You should enjoy this strain ground up inside a flower vaporizer, for the maximum taste spectrum.
 The full taste palate of Green Crack is:

 On today’s menu?
 Green Crack!
 Photo: @highsight420